 National Eating Disorder Information Centre (NEDIC)

-To help raise awareness and support for those struggling with eating disorders, during Eating Disorder Awareness Week on February 7th, 2020 we donated 15% of all sales (in-store + online) to NEDIC - National Eating Disorder Information Centre.
-We will continue to do this annually.
+To help raise awareness and support for those struggling with eating disorders, each year on the Friday of Eating Disorder Awareness Week (February 1-7) we will be donating 15% of all sales to NEDIC: National Eating Disorder Information Centre.

 NEDIC provides information, resources, referrals and support to Canadians affected by eating disorders.